 Be very careful when you are transferring the cookies onto a cooling rack, they are quite fragile at this point.
 Using a nice and big flat spatula, insert it gently under each cookie, lift carefully and gently put it down on a cooling rack.

-My cookies become too thin while being baked in the oven?
+My cookies spread too much in the oven?

-There can be several factors as to why your cookies go too thin.
+There can be several factors as to why your cookies spread too much become thin.
+Let take a deeper look.

 Another reason can be your measurement.
 Cup measurement is super handy but it can be inaccurate when it comes to baking because baking is pretty much science!